pyeventsourcing/eventsourcing/docs/topics/domain.rst

-This method can be called by the command methods of an aggregate to capture the decisions that are made.
-For example, see the ``add_trick()`` method of the ``Dog`` class in the :ref:`Simple example <Aggregate simple example>` below.
-The creation of the aggregate event object is the final stage in the coming-to-be of a private individual occasion of experience within the aggregate, that begins before the event object is created.
-The event object is the beginning of a transition of this private individuality to the publicity of many such things, one stubborn fact amongst the many which together determine the current state of an event-sourced application.
+This method can be called by the command methods of an aggregate to capture the decisions that it makes.
+For example, see the ``add_trick()`` method of the ``Dog`` class in the :ref:`example <Aggregate simple example>` below.

+The creation of an event object by a command method is the final stage in the coming-to-be of a private individual occasion of experience within the aggregate, a decision making process that begins when the command method is called and ends with the creation of the event object.
+The creation of the event object is also the beginning of the transition of this private individuality to the publicity of many such things, one stubborn fact amongst the many which contribute determination to the state of an event-sourced aggregate.
+The events themselves don't fully determine the state of the aggregate, since the state of the aggregate is a function of the events, and the function is another fact that also contributes to determining the state of the aggregate.

-The :func:`~eventsourcing.domain.Aggregate.trigger_event` method has a required positional argument ``event_class``, which is the type of aggregate event object to be triggered.
-It uses the ``id`` attribute of the aggregate as the :py:attr:`~eventsourcing.domain.DomainEvent.originator_id` of the new domain event.
-The :py:attr:`~eventsourcing.domain.DomainEvent.originator_version` of the new aggregate event is calculated by adding ``1`` to the current aggregate ``version``.
-It calls :func:`~eventsourcing.domain.DomainEvent.create_timestamp` on the event class to create a timezone-aware Python :class:`~datetime.datetime` object that is used as the :py:attr:`~eventsourcing.domain.DomainEvent.timestamp` value of the domain event object.
+The :func:`~eventsourcing.domain.Aggregate.trigger_event` method has a required positional argument ``event_class``.
+The value of this argument determines the type of event object to be created.
+The event class should derive from the :class:`~eventsourcing.domain.AggregateEvent` discussed :ref:`above <Aggregate events>`, whilst not being a "created" event.
+For convenience, the :class:`~eventsourcing.domain.Aggregate` class has a nested :class:`~eventsourcing.domain.Aggregate.Event` class.

-The :class:`~eventsourcing.domain.Aggregate` class has a nested :class:`~eventsourcing.domain.Aggregate.Event` class.
-It is defined as a subclass of the :class:`~eventsourcing.domain.AggregateEvent` discussed above in the section on :ref:`Aggregate events <Aggregate events>`.
+It is defined as a subclass of :class:`~eventsourcing.domain.AggregateEvent`.
 The :class:`~eventsourcing.domain.Aggregate.Event` class can be used as a base class to define the subsequent aggregate event classes needed by in your domain model.
-For example, see the ``TrickAdded`` class in the :ref:`Simple example <Aggregate simple example>` below.
+For example, see the ``TrickAdded`` class in the :ref:`example <Aggregate simple example>` below.
 As mentioned above, aggregate event classes are normally named using past participles.
 The class name describes what was decided by the command method, such as "Done", "Updated", "Closed", names that are meaningful in your domain, expressing and helping to constitute your project's ubiquitous language.

-The :func:`~eventsourcing.domain.Aggregate.trigger_event` method also accepts arbitrary keyword-only arguments, which will be used to construct the aggregate event object.
-As with the :func:`~eventsourcing.domain.Aggregate._create` method described above, the event object will be constructed with these arguments, and so any extra arguments must be matched by the expected values of the event class.
-For example, ``trick`` on the ``TrickAdded`` event class definition in the :ref:`Simple example <Aggregate simple example>` below matches the ``trick=trick`` keyword argument passed in the call to the :func:`~eventsourcing.domain.Aggregate.trigger_event` method in the ``add_trick()`` command.
+The :func:`~eventsourcing.domain.Aggregate.trigger_event` method also accepts variable keyword-only arguments ``**kwargs`` which will also be used to construct the aggregate event object.
+As with the :func:`~eventsourcing.domain.Aggregate._create` method described above, the event object will be constructed with these arguments, and so any extra arguments must be matched by the attributes of the event class.
+For example, in the :ref:`example <Aggregate simple example>` below, the ``add_trick()`` command calls :func:`~eventsourcing.domain.Aggregate.trigger_event` with a ``trick`` keyword that matches the ``trick`` attribute on the ``TrickAdded`` event class.

+As discussed :ref:`above <Domain events>`, the arguments needed when constructing any domain event are :py:attr:`~eventsourcing.domain.DomainEvent.originator_id`, :py:attr:`~eventsourcing.domain.DomainEvent.originator_version`, and :py:attr:`~eventsourcing.domain.DomainEvent.timestamp`.
+The :func:`~eventsourcing.domain.Aggregate.trigger_event` method uses the ``id`` attribute of the aggregate as the :py:attr:`~eventsourcing.domain.DomainEvent.originator_id` of the new aggregate event.
+The :py:attr:`~eventsourcing.domain.DomainEvent.originator_version` of the new aggregate event is calculated by adding ``1`` to the current aggregate ``version``.
+It calls :func:`~eventsourcing.domain.DomainEvent.create_timestamp` on the event class to create a timezone-aware Python :class:`~datetime.datetime` object that is used as the :py:attr:`~eventsourcing.domain.DomainEvent.timestamp` value of the aggregate event.

-After creating the aggregate event object, the :func:`~eventsourcing.domain.Aggregate.trigger_event` method will apply the event to the aggregate by calling the event object's :func:`~eventsourcing.domain.CanMutateAggregate.mutate` method, which will call the event's :func:`~eventsourcing.domain.CanMutateAggregate.apply` method, and then update the ``version`` and ``modified_on`` attributes.
+After creating the aggregate event object, the :func:`~eventsourcing.domain.Aggregate.trigger_event` method will "mutate" the aggregate with the event.
+That is to say, the state of the aggregate will be changed according to the state of the event.
+It calls the event object's :func:`~eventsourcing.domain.CanMutateAggregate.mutate` method, which calls the event's :func:`~eventsourcing.domain.CanMutateAggregate.apply` method and then assigns new values to the aggregate's ``version`` and ``modified_on`` attributes.
+Please note, it's possible to code "immutable" aggregates, but things need to be arranged slightly differently (see the :ref:`example aggregates <Example aggregates>` for some suggestions).

-Finally, it will append the aggregate event to the aggregate object's list of pending events.
+Finally, :func:`~eventsourcing.domain.Aggregate.trigger_event` method will append the new aggregate event to the aggregate object's list of pending events.

 Hence, after calling :func:`~eventsourcing.domain.Aggregate.trigger_event`, the aggregate's :py:obj:`~eventsourcing.domain.Aggregate.version` will have been incremented by ``1``, and the